Skip to content

 lock release

-Side effects: removes the remote lock directory and appends an audit entry.
-Only run this after confirming no mutation is still active.
+Removes the remote lock directory and appends an audit entry.

 bash